 Key takeaways

-Ativan and Xanax, both classified as benzodiazepines, are both available in brand name as well as generic.
+Ativan and Xanax are brand-name drugs that are both available in generic form.
 The generic of Ativan is lorazepam, and the generic of Xanax is alprazolam.
-Ativan is available in tablet form, injection, and oral concentrate.
-Xanax is available as both immediate-release and extended-release tablets, as well as an oral concentrate.
-Ativan is used in children 12 years and older; Xanax is used in adults.
-Both drugs are intended to be used for a short period of time, but often, patients continue long-term based on the doctor’s instruction, and with careful monitoring.
+Ativan is available as a tablet, injection, and oral concentrate.
+Xanax is available as both an immediate-release (IR) tablet and an extended-release (ER) tablet, as well as an oral concentrate.
+Ativan is used in children 12 years and older, and Xanax is used in adults.
+Both drugs are intended to be used for a short period of time, but patients may continue to use them long-term based on the healthcare provider’s instructions and with careful monitoring.

 ---|---|---|